 Now that your device has been restored to factory settings, it should be able to boot up normally again.

-If you’ve rooted your Android, you have most probably also installed a custom recovery.
+If you’ve rooted your Android, you have most probably also installed a custom recovery like TWRP.
 There’s also a pretty good chance that it’s the TWRP custom recovery.
-With the stock Android recovery, you don’t have the option to backup your data but with a custom recovery, you can.
+With the stock Android recovery, you don’t have the option to back up your data but with a custom recovery, you can.

 - In TWRP recovery, go to Backup from the main menu, select all the data you want to save, then swipe across the bottom of the screen to back it up.

-- To wipe data, select Wipe from the TWRP main menu, then swipe right at the bottom of the screen to wipe your phone data, cache, and dalvik.
+- To wipe data, select Wipe from the TWRP main menu, then swipe right at the bottom of the screen to wipe your phone’s data, cache, and dalvik cache.
 There is also an Advanced Wipe setting but that might lead to more complications if you’re not familiar with it.

 - Tap the Reboot system button which should appear after the process is complete.